Treatment of Constipation

 Prucalopride is a highly selective serotonin 5-HT4 receptor agonist.
 It is available for the treatment of women with chronic constipation in Canada and a number of countries in Europe, but not in the United States.

 Linaclotide (Linzess) is a prescription drug that improves symptoms of abdominal pain or discomfort, bloating, and bowel function.
 It is prescribed to adults aged 18 and older for chronic idiopathic constipation and for IBS with constipation.
 Linaclotide is in a class of drugs called GC-C receptor agonists.
-It works by increasing the movement of contents through the GI tract and blocking pain signals in the intestines.
+It increases the movement of contents through the GI tract and blocks pain signals in the intestines.

 Slow Transit Constipation